akondrahman/akondrahman.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am Akond, an assistant professor in the [Department of Computer Science and Software Engineering (CSSE)](https://www.eng.auburn.edu/comp/) at [Auburn University](https://eng.auburn.edu/).
+I am also a faculty member at the [Auburn Cyber Research Center](https://www.eng.auburn.edu/research/centers/auburn-cyber-research-center/index.html).

 Research Interests
 ======